 Religious Leave.
 Students shall be excused from any examination, study, or work assignment for observance of a religious holiday, religious instruction or because the tenets of his/her religion forbid secular activity at such time.
 No adverse or prejudicial effects shall result to any student who avails him/herself to the provisions of this rule.
-Major religious holidays include, but are not limited to: Rosh Hashanah, Christmas, Epiphany, Yom Kippur, Sukkot, Ash Wednesday, Palm Sunday, Shmini Atzeret, Simchat Torah, Good Friday, Easter, Passover, Shavout, Vietnamese New Year, Kwanza, and Ramadan.
+Major religious holidays include, but are not limited to: Rosh Hashanah, Christmas, Epiphany, Yom Kippur, Sukkot, Ash Wednesday, Palm Sunday, Shmini Atzeret, Simchat Torah, Good Friday, Easter, Passover, Shavuot, Vietnamese New Year, Kwanza, and Ramadan.

 1. A student with the written consent of his/her parents or legal guardians, or a student who has attained the age of majority, upon application of the student, may be excused from attendance in school in grades 9-12 for a period not to exceed one (1) hour, during each school day to participate in religious instruction at his/her place of worship or at any other suitable place away from school property designated by the religious group, church, or denomination.
+Responsibility for transportation of students released for religious instruction shall be religious group, church, or denomination.
 Responsibility for transportation of students released for religious instruction shall be that of the parents or legal guardians.
 Written consent shall consist of request for the release of the student; assumption of responsibility for the student while off the school campus; and identification of the person or institution to which the student is to be released.

-2. Student in grades K-12, upon written request of his/her parents or legal guardian, may be released from school in order to participate in a religious observance.
+2. Students in grades K-12, upon written request of his/her parents or legal guardian, may be released from school in order to participate in a religious observance.